Portrait of a pair of Cocker Spaniels painted in oil on masonite

 Description

 Portrait of a pair of Cocker Spaniels painted in oil on masonite.
-Only the heads of the two specimens are depicted, featuring characteristic sweet eyes, a sleepy gaze, and hanging ears.
+Only the heads of two specimens are depicted, with characteristic sweet eyes, a sleepy gaze, and hanging ears.
 The orange background, into which the painter decided to insert the portraits, creates a chromatic contrast that further emphasizes the dark coat of both dogs.
 The work is signed in the lower right corner.
 It is in excellent condition, framed in a modern frame measuring 48 x 68 cm, and dates from 1950.

-Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details